BogdanCatalin-Iacob/Tetris/README.md

         - #### Instructions
             - when instructions button is clicked a set of helping information and an image of the controls will be displayed
-                - if the screen size is under 1024px an image of touch controls is displayed -> work as expected
+                - if the screen size is under 1024px a pop-up with instructions is displayed -> work as expected
-                - if the screen size is over 1024px an image of keyboard and mouse is displayed -> work as expected
+                - if the screen size is over 1024px an image of keyboard and instructions are displayed -> work as expected
                 - the game is paused -> work as expected
                 - the sound is turned off (if on) -> work as expected
             - when instructions modal is closed: